Omair Saleh

 Python · OpenAI · PostgreSQL · Apify · In Production

-The same charity needed to reach potential partner organisations across the UK charity sector — hundreds of thousands of registered charities in the Charity Commission dataset.
-The fundraising team had no tooling for this.
-They were manually searching, manually qualifying, manually writing emails.
-It didn't scale and the outreach was generic.
+The charity needed to reach partner organisations across the UK — 100K+ registered charities in the Charity Commission dataset.
+The fundraising team was manually searching, manually qualifying, manually writing emails.
+No tooling, no scale.

-I built a pipeline that ingests raw Charity Commission data into PostgreSQL, then uses OpenAI to translate natural language queries ("large education charities with income over £1M operating nationally") into SQL filter logic via a custom segment engine.
-Once leads are qualified, OpenAI generates personalised outreach — emails, talking points — based on each charity's actual profile, income band, and operational focus.
-Not templated mail-merge.
-Actually personalised against real data.
-The system enriches contacts through Apify to find the CEO, Director, or Head of Fundraising.
-The whole thing runs from a CLI with deterministic Python scripts underneath.
+I built a pipeline: raw Charity Commission data into PostgreSQL, then OpenAI translates natural language queries ("education charities with income over £1M operating nationally") into SQL filter logic via a custom segment engine.
+Qualified leads get personalised outreach — emails and talking points generated against each charity's actual profile, income band, and operational focus.
+Not mail-merge.
+Apify enriches contacts to find the CEO or Head of Fundraising.
+The whole thing runs from a CLI with deterministic Python underneath.

 The decision that mattered